Sinchanakargol/SecureGram/SecureGram-main/README.md

    ```

 ## Usage
-- Users can register and log in to access Drug Watch.
+- Users can register and log in to access SecureGram.
 - Chat in real-time with AI filtering to prevent inappropriate messages.
 - Admins can view flagged users and take necessary actions.